 We are also committed to ensuring we take all of our people along with us – developing young women and men into tomorrow’s scientists and engineers.
 To have the courage to strike out into the unknown, with the technologies and people to turn bold ideas into reality.

 Research and partnerships

 Paihau–Robinson is recognised worldwide as a pioneer and leader in high-temperature superconductivity (HTS) research.
 Our commitment to industry partnerships within Aotearoa and overseas is creating a network of companies that are together commercialising the technology we are developing.

 Other research partnerships are also bringing about new applications for magnetic sensors, new coolant and transformer technologies and creating better energy storage devices.

 We are a multi-disciplinary team, with expertise ranging from fundamental physics to cryogenic engineering.
 This broad base enables us to take on real world problems and rapidly come up with pragmatic solutions for a client.

 Our staff and students come from Asia, Europe and America as well as New Zealand, and between us we speak 11 different languages.
 We warmly welcome the many students and visiting researchers who come to work with us and we have a growing network of collaborators worldwide.

-We are located at the Gracefield Research Centre, 20 minutes drive from Wellington city.
+We are situated within the Gracefield Innovation Quarter, 20 minutes from Wellington city.

 High temperature superconductors